 Kristen E. Caverly is a founding partner of Henderson, Caverly, Pum & Charney LLP, and she is the Chair of the Litigation Group at the firm.
-Ms. Caverly provides advice, counsel and representation to Henderson, Caverly, Pum & Charney LLP clients in estate and trust controversies, probate matters, civil and commercial litigation, business disputes, and intellectual property litigation.
+Ms. Caverly provides advice, counsel and representation to Henderson, Caverly, Pum & Charney LLP clients in estate and trust controversies, probate matters, contested guardianships and conservatorships, civil and commercial litigation, and business disputes.

 Ms. Caverly’s trial experience includes bench and jury trials.
 For example, Ms. Caverly has handled a breach of license trial resulting in judgment for the client of $174,900,000; a personal property valuation trial resulting in judgment for the client of more than $7,600,000; a breach of fiduciary duty trial resulting in judgment for the client of more than $1,000,000 plus injunctive relief; a breach of fiduciary duty trial resulting in defense verdict for the client; a breach of guarantee trial resulting in judgment for the client of more than $1,000,000; a prescriptive easement trial resulting in defense judgment for the client; and other successful outcomes for clients in numerous estate and trust controversies.